 To understand postharvest losses in the tomato value chain, the project conducted three types of analysis: Value Chain Analysis, Commodity Systems Assessment Methodology (CSAM) and Environmental Lifecycle Analysis.

 Postharvest losses were measured using a modified Commodity Systems Assessment Methodology (CSAM).
 The CSAM is a methodology for describing and evaluating the planning, production, postharvest handling and marketing of agricultural commodities.
-The modified CSAM includes interviews of stakeholders, observations of handling practices, and direct measurements of quality and quantity losses throughout the value chain (see page 34).
+The modified CSAM includes interviews of stakeholders, observations of handling practices, and direct measurements of quality and quantity losses throughout the value chain.

-Also used was a life cycle assessment (LCA).
+A life cycle assessment (LCA) was also employed.
 LCA is a standardized procedure used to determine the environmental impacts of products services or goods.
-Primary data was collected from growers and areas within the postharvest supply chain through interviews and surveys (see page 55).
+Primary data was collected from growers and areas within the postharvest supply chain through interviews and surveys.

 A value chain analysis was completed in order to identify constraints.
-The analysis was completed using interviews with key actors, site visits, and a literature review (see page 16).
+The analysis was completed using interviews with key actors, site visits, and a literature review.